jtopjian/elements/README.md

 This tool is similar to Facter, Ohai, Ansible facts, etc.

-For dynamic attributes, such as load average an IOPS, use a more suitable metric collection tool.
+For dynamic attributes, such as load average and IOPS, use a more suitable metric collection tool.

 ## Install